Central State Prison

-Central State Prison is located in unincorporated Bibb County, Georgia.
+Central State Prison is located in unincorporated Bibb County, Georgia, United States.
 The facility is operated by the Georgia Department of Corrections.

 The facility houses adult male felons, the capacity is 1153.
 It was constructed in 1978 and opened in 1978.
 It is a Medium Security Prison.

+Notable immate

+Ray Brent Marsh—perpetrator of the Tri-State Crematory scandal; served twelve years.
+Released in 2016.